 “CrowdReach is a new crowd-funding agency that helps entrepreneurs to plan, create, market and manage their crowd-funding campaigns.

 To date, we have raised over £85,000 for our clients and recently launched our most recent campaign ‘INFINITY‘ – The pen from space.

 I was never 100% about going to uni, for me, I have always found it frustrating climbing the ladder of education, learning things for the sake of passing an exam.

 As much as I was keen to get out into the ‘real world’, my family persuaded me otherwise and so I came across the University of the West of England (UWE) and its new Business Team Entrepreneurship degree.

 It all started in the University canteen.
-A chance meeting led us to work with a student startup who were developing a product for 3D printers.
+A chance meeting led us to work with a student startup who was developing a product for 3D printers.
 Part of this work included helping them to raise investment and after much research, we turned to crowdfunding.

-A couple of months later we launched their Kickstarter campaign and in the first 11 hours of being live, we were able to reach their target of £20,000 and go on to raise over £64,000.
+A couple of months later we launched their Kickstarter campaign and in the first 11 hours of being LIVE, we were able to reach their target of £20,000 and go on to raise over £64,000.